Long-range one-dimensional internal diffusion-limited aggregation: Proofs of the bounds on cluster growth

 \subsection{Finite variance}

 To apply Lemma~\ref{lem:over-filling}, we need to choose $k = k_x$, depending on~$x$, in such a way that the event in~\eqref{eq:K-large} occurs with high probability.
-To do so, we will use binomial concentration applied to~\eqref{eq:bin-plus} and~\eqref{eq:bin-minus}, and hence we need to quantify the asymptotics of $p^+$ and $p^-$ defined at~\eqref{eq:ptx-plus-def} and~\eqref{eq:ptx-minus-def}, respectively.
-We achieve this through results which make the heuristic ideas in Section~\ref{sec:inner-radius-heuristics} formal, and will enable us to prove Proposition~\ref{prop:inner-radius-inverse} and hence Theorem~\ref{thm:idla-light-tail}.
+To do so, we will use binomial concentration applied to~\eqref{eq:bin-plus} and~\eqref{eq:bin-minus}, and hence we need to quantify the asymptotics of $p^+$ and $p^-$ defined in~\eqref{eq:ptx-plus-def} and~\eqref{eq:ptx-minus-def}, respectively.
+We achieve this through results which make the heuristic ideas in~\S\ref{sec:inner-radius-heuristics} formal, and will enable us to prove Proposition~\ref{prop:inner-radius-inverse} and hence Theorem~\ref{thm:idla-light-tail}. {First, the next result is a formal statement of the heuristic in point 2a in the outline in~\S\ref{sec:inner-radius-heuristics} derived from gambler's ruin estimates and tightness of the overshoots.}

 \begin{lemma} Suppose that~\eqref{ass:irreducible} holds, $\Exp ( X^2) < \infty$, and $\Exp X =0$.
 Then for every $\eps >0$, there is a $u_\eps > 1$ such that the following holds.
 For every $u \in (1, u_\eps)$ and every $s > u$,